akeneo/pim-helpcenter/content/md/products-super-power/enrich-products-variants.md

 ## Enrich their attributes

-In `COMMON`, in the tab `Attributes`, you can enrich the common attributes for the products of this product model (the common attributes are defined in the [family variant](/articles/manage-your-families.html#manage-familys-variants)).
+In `COMMON`, in the `Attributes` tab, you can enrich the common attributes for the products of this product model (the common attributes are defined in the [family variant](/articles/manage-your-families.html#manage-familys-variants)).

 ![image](../img/dummy.png)